winitzki/scall/tutorial/programming_dhall.md

 #### The problem of "size explosion" of normal forms

-todo: explain with examples, also show the reduction trick

 Dhall's interpreter evaluates expressions by reducing them to the normal form.
 This reduction is also performed within function bodies even if a function is not yet applied to arguments.
 For example, consider a function that adds numbers: